 Communication is a core leadership function, requiring the ability to think with clarity and express ideas and information to a multitude of audiences.
 Effective communication is also about listening, asking questions, and aligning words and actions.

 At work, we need to be skilled communicators in countless relationships — at the organizational level, and sometimes on a global scale.
 Today’s leaders must also learn to handle the rapid flows of information within the organization and among customers, partners, and other stakeholders and influencers.
 Learn why communication is so important for leaders.

 This means gaining cooperation to get things done.
 In today’s flattened or matrixed organizations, position or expertise alone doesn’t give you influence.

-Those who are able to harness the 6 skills listed above can “lead from the middle.”
+Those who are able to harness and develop the 6 leadership skills listed above can “lead from the middle.”
 They are also more likely to advance, less likely to experience career derailment, and better able to manage not only work obligations, but also family, community, and personal demands.